 In our learning and research work, Natasha designs and implements projects using methods that center the elements of transformative change.
 She has experience with organizational strategy; learning, evaluation, and program assessments; grantmaking strategy and assessments; program development; and leadership development.
 She brings her communications skill and experience to these engagements, co-creating what is needed for various audiences and stakeholders.
 Previous clients include the Ford Foundation, the Democracy Funders Census 2020 Project, the David and Lucile Packard Foundation, the LIFT Fund, the Coalition for Abortion Access & Reproductive Equity/All* Above All, and Jobs With Justice.

 Natasha also manages Change Elemental’s communications, editing our blog and other Change Elemental resources and publications.
 She is a co-author of Influencing Complex Systems Change in the Nonprofit Quarterly and the Systems Grantmaking Resource Guide.
 Natasha led our recent rebranding efforts, which more powerfully aligned our name and messaging with who we are and what we do today.

 Prior to joining Change Elemental, Natasha worked with power-building organizations including SEIU, UNITE HERE, Workers United, and the Tenants & Neighbors Coalition as an organizer, program manager, and staff development coordinator.
 She was previously a member of the Tenants & Neighbors Coalition Board.

 Natasha is a certified coach through Leadership That Works and received a Master’s in Nonprofit Management and a Post-Master’s Certificate in Organizational Development from The New School.
 Natasha also holds a B.A. in Anthropology from Macalester College.
-She finds great joy in slowing down to learn about the world through the eyes of her two curious kids, growing and eating food from her garden, and being in nature.
+She finds joy in slowing down to learn about the world through the eyes of her two curious kids, reading novels, and digging around in her garden.